csu-hmc/gait2d/README.rst

 be used for studies such as Ackermann and van den Bogert (2010) and Geyer and Herr (2010) [Geyer2010]_.

+The included Autolev model was originally written by Ton van den Bogert and adapted by Jason K. Moore.
+The SymPy Mechanics model was created by Jason to match the Autolev model results for use with PyDy and opty.

 Speed
 =====